 More information can be found on the Intranet (after login)

 The BOF 'Small Research Projects' programme entails projects with a four-year funding period, on which 1 or 2 pre-doctoral researcher's mandates are awarded.
-This BOF program is open to both monodisciplinary projects and projects in which 2 researchers with complementary expertise work together.
+This BOF programme is open to both monodisciplinary projects and projects in which 2 researchers with complementary expertise work together.

 More information can be found on the Intranet (after login)